spatie/laravel-settings/README.md

 {
     /**
      * Will be used to when retrieving a value from the repository, and
-     * inserting it into the settings DTO.
+     * inserting it into the settings class.
      */
     public function get($payload);

     /**
-     * Will be used to when retrieving a value from the settings DTO, and
+     * Will be used to when retrieving a value from the settings class, and
      * inserting it into the repository.
      */
     public function set($payload);